Last updated: July 8 2023

 My advice to a first time director on how I direct radio drama.
 This is from a post to the (now defunct) RadioDrama e-mail discussion list.

-To: Radio Drama List
+Radio Drama Resources website.

-See especially my page about how to prepare scripts for production and the section on the nuts and bolts of production.
+See especially my page about how to prepare

 Aside from that, I can offer this specific advice: